Anne Loughlin: Clothing Industry Development Council

-Her great professional disappointment came in this postwar period with the dissolution of the Clothing Industry Development Council (CIDC).
-There had been calls for something of this nature in the deliberations of the Heavy Clothing Working Party (published in 1947), upon which Loughlin had served, along with other union representatives and employers.
+There had been calls for the establishment of a central organization for the clothing industry in the deliberations of the Heavy Clothing Working Party (upon which Loughlin had served, along with other union representatives and employers) that was published in 1947.
 What was proposed was a central body that would, among other things, carry out scientific research, promote training and improve marketing and design.
-Anne keenly felt the need for this.
-Plans for the CIDC were announced by the President of the Board of Trade, Harold Wilson, in March 1948.
+Loughlin keenly expressed a need for a central body in the industry.
+Plans for the Clothing Industry Development Council (CIDC) were announced by the President of the Board of Trade, Harold Wilson, in March 1948.

 Employers, to Loughlin's distress, were unhappy about the proposals – in particular, the compulsory levy and the almost equal representation offered to unions as to employers' organisations.
-However the orchestrated protest by the employers was not enough to stop parliamentary approval of the establishment of the CIDC in November 1949.
-In late 1952, shortly after Anne had announced her retirement from the post of general secretary due to ill-health, the council was dissolved and replaced by an equally short-lived, and less effective, voluntary body.
+However the protest by the employers was not enough to stop parliamentary approval of the establishment of the CIDC in November 1949.

+In late 1952, shortly after Anne had announced her retirement from the post of general secretary due to ill-health, the CIDC was soon after dissolved and replaced by an equally short-lived, and less effective, voluntary body.

 Honours, views and personality

 In 1943 Anne Loughlin was made a DBE, an honour she accepted in the belief that it would open doors for the union.
 She went on to serve on the Royal Commission on Equal Pay (1944–1946) and was one of its honourable dissenting voices.
 She felt strongly that there was no justification for paying women less than men for the same job and argued that the introduction of equal pay would not have the destabilising effects prophesied in the main report by the commission.

 Those who knew her commented on her ability to express complex arguments lucidly and in terms that everyone could understand.
 Employers respected this barely 5 ft woman, and she could gain concessions that others could not.
-She was not afraid to speak out about the injustices she found – whether these were in small, back-street clothing workshops or in large public companies employing thousands of clothing workers.
-But she was equally quick to laud those firms which introduced welfare facilities.
+She was not afraid to speak out about the injustices she found – whether these were in small clothing workshops or in large public companies employing thousands of clothing workers.
+She was equally quick to laud those firms which introduced welfare facilities.
 Whether it was laying the foundation stone for a new factory, speaking at a professional association dinner or prize giving at a technical college (she believed passionately in the need for a well-skilled work-force), she would rise to the occasion.
 However, she was also known to have a rough tongue when dealing with some of her colleagues.